fuganater/Klipper/Resources/How to connect Raspberry Pi via Serial.md

 Big thanks to Nero for putting out this guide: https://www.youtube.com/watch?v=AtW3GqkKUz8&ab_channel=Nero3dp

+Here are the steps from his video on how to connect your Raspberry Pi via Serial to your MCU.

 1. Swapping ports used by GPIO and Bluetooth sudo nano /boot/config.txt